Whether you’re starting new, or paring down to the essentials, it’s always handy to have a list of kitchen essentials to refer to.

 - recycling bin

-- dish drying rack
+- dish drying rack (this one looks amazing!)

 The unglamorous part of the list, but essential none the less!
 You can’t have a minimalist kitchen without including the cleaning essentials on your list.